 What can an HRA reimburse?

 Offering health benefits can be expensive and complex, especially for small businesses.
-That’s why health reimbursement arrangements (HRAs) are becoming a popular alternative to group health insurance.
+That’s why health reimbursement arrangements (HRAs) are becoming a popular alternative to traditional group health insurance.
 With an HRA, employers can provide tax-free reimbursements for employees’ out-of-pocket medical expenses.
-But with so many eligible expenses, it can be tricky to know what’s covered.
+However, there are many eligible expenses, so it can be tricky to know what’s covered.

-Depending on which type of HRA you offer and how you design your benefit, you can reimburse employees for more than 200 items outlined in IRS Publication 502 and the CARES Act1.
+Depending on which type of HRA you offer and how you design your benefit, you can reimburse employees for more than 200 types of items outlined in IRS Publication 5021.
+The CARES Act2 further expanded these eligible expenses.
 To make it easier, we’ve compiled a summary to help you and your employees understand what an HRA can cover.

 In this blog post, you’ll learn: